Are the courts prepared to rule on academic judgement?

 The courts have been reluctant to interfere with academic judgement as illustrated by Lord Justice Sedley in Clark v University of Lincolnshire and…

-To date the courts have been reluctant to interfere with academic judgement as illustrated by Lord Justice Sedley in Clark v University of Lincolnshire and Humberside who stated “any judgement of the courts would be jejune and inappropriate”.
-The universities, through their formal complaint policies, have limited students complaints and appeals to procedural errors or breaches of natural justice.
+To date, the courts have been reluctant to interfere with academic judgement as illustrated by Lord Justice Sedley in Clark v University of Lincolnshire and Humberside who stated: “any judgement of the courts would be jejune and inappropriate”.
+The universities, through their formal complaint policies, have limited student complaints and appeals to procedural errors or breaches of natural justice.
 Further, the Office of the Independent Adjudicator for Higher Education (OIA) is prevented by statute to hear complaints concerning academic judgement issues.

 It seems that the current position is shifting as the courts have recently become prone to hear students’ claims which revolve around academic judgement.
 This may be explained by the fact that the university-student relationship has developed into a customer and service provider relationship.

 In R (Gopikrishna) v OIA, the student failed her exams and the university decided to terminate her course on the basis she had insufficient prospects of successfully completing her study.
 The OIA upheld the decision.
 The student argued in the Administrative Court that the university had not taken into account her mitigating circumstances and did not follow their rules by omitting to consult with her personal tutor.
 The court stated that these failings of procedure took the matter out of the academic judgment arena and invalidated the OIA’s decision.

 In R (Cardao-Pito) v OIA, the student argued that he failed to pass an assessment due to harassment from his tutor.
 The court highlighted that marking was a matter of academic judgement.
 However, it also recognised that the alleged harassment hindering the student’s capacity and resulted in the failure to attain the required mark — and so this point was not a matter of academic judgement.